mina5alaf/Face-Verification-Django/README.md

   - run: `docker run "IMAGE NAME"`

 ## Request:
-  - using Postman (or any other software), send a request in the body `{
+  - using Postman (or any other software), send a request in the body as `{
 "image_url": "ABSOLUTE PATH TO YOUR IMAGE"
 }`